 Thus, to summarize: after natural disasters, institutional investors headquartered in affected areas experience a positive shock to their sustainability preferences and tilt their portfolios towards stocks with higher sustainability scores.
 The higher portfolio-level sustainability footprint leads to higher risk-adjusted performance for these institutional investors.
-21 The evidence presented in this section is consistent with the previous analysis based on the link between institutional investors' sustainability footprints and portfolios' risk-adjusted performance resulting from price impact.
+24 Like our prior analysis, the evidence based on natural disasters presented in this section also suggests that the link between institutional investors' sustainability footprints and portfolios' risk-adjusted performance results from price impact.